mspraggs/pyQCD/README.md

 This was designed to print the lattice, but it doesn't work at the moment

-> lattice.propagator(mass, site, spacing, solver_method = 0)
+> lattice.propagator(mass, spacing = 1.0, site = [0,0,0,0], n_smears = 0, n_src_smears = 0, src_param = 1.0, n_sink_smears = 0, sink_param = 1.0, solver_method = 0)

 Calculates and returns the propagator at each lattice site using Wilson's fermion action and the specified mass, point source location specified by site and lattice spacing.
+Stout gauge field smearing and Jacobi smearing of the source and sink may also be specified.
 By default, a BiCGSTAB solver is used, but a CG solver can be used by specifying solver_method = 1.

 > lattice.rectangle(site, dim1, dim2)